Jean-Baptiste Bagaza: Dictatorship

 Bagaza overthrew Micombero in a military coup on 1 November 1976.
 The constitution was temporarily suspended by a military junta, the 30-member Supreme Revolutionary Council, which declared Bagaza president on 10 November 1976.
 He was thirty at the time.
-Bagaza initiated a number of reforms after taking power, attacking corruption and making modest reforms to improve conditions for Hutus who had been targeted under the Micombero regime.
+Bagaza initiated a number of reforms after taking power, attacking corruption and making modest reforms to improve conditions for Hutu who had been targeted under the Micombero regime.
+He reformed taxation and the administration.
 He earned respect for his work ethic, as he "drove himself to work at 7:30 a.m. each day" instead of travelling in large cavalcades as most regional politicians did at the time.
 Some Hutu refugees were allowed to return from exile in Zaire and Tanzania where they had fled during the genocide.
 Bagaza granted a few government posts to Hutu, appointing two Hutu ministers in his first cabinet.
 Burundi's feudal system of land tenure, known as the Ubugererwa, was abolished in 1977.
 Some Tutsi-held land was transferred to Hutu farmers.
-However, Bagaza ensured that the Tutsi remained economically and politically dominant.
+The end of the Ubugererwa as well as the abolition of the ikori poll tax earned Bagaza much goodwill among Hutu.

+Officially, Bagaza attempted to address the country's ethnic tensions by banning all mention of ethnicity, declaring that everyone was just Burundian or, more broadly, African.
+He emphasized Kirundi as the common language of all Burundians, the "social solidarity" of the peasants, and the country's rich oral tradition.
+Political scientist René Lemarchand described this emphasis on national unity as a cornerstone of Bagaza's regime.
+Despite this, Lemarchand and researcher Nigel Watt argued that this move was just disguising the continued dominance of the Tutsi elite.
+Bagaza ensured that the Tutsi remained economically and politically dominant.
+From 1976 to 1979, the Supreme Revolutionary Council was solely composed of Tutsi officers, while only three Hutu served in the cabinet, namely Damien Barakanfitiye (Public Service), Ladislas Barutwanayo (Transport and Aeronautics), and Joseph Nzeyimana (Social Services and Labor).
+There were no Hutu among the governors, and the vast majority of the Burundian parliamentarians remained Tutsi.
+In fact, the marginalization of Hutu in the economy and education increased during Bagaza's rule.
+This resulted in the emergence of the radical PALIPEHUTU party and militant group.